mishe-schemmann/thingforward-io-site/source/blog/2016-11-28-Installing-PlatformIO-and-usb_serial-in-a-Linux-VM-using-Vagrant.html.markdown

 # Installing PlatformIO and usb_serial in a Linux VM using Vagrant

-This post describes how to set up an Ubuntu Linux VM with PlatformIO, including necessary steps to warp the USB-to-serial interface of development boards hardware into the virtual machine.
-PlatformIO maintains a very good documentation, but sometimes things can become tricky when trying to set up a working environment inside a virtual machine, and perhaps on different Linux distributions.
+This post describes how to set up an Ubuntu Linux VM with PlatformIO, including necessary steps for warping the USB-to-serial interface of development boards hardware into a virtual machine.
+PlatformIO produces very good documentation, but sometimes things can become tricky when trying to set up a working environment inside a virtual machine, and perhaps on different Linux distributions.